A HIDDEN HISTORY:

 British Health Service

 Monica was born and raised in London, with parents who had moved from Nigeria to study in the UK in the late 1970s.
 In her interview, Monica discusses her journey into healthcare – progressing from a mental health nurse to a psychotherapist.
 She also discusses the value of having black people working in the mental health field.

-So, I think that's it sounds like that's two questions in one really.
-And the reason I say that is - Challenges?
+"[Were there] Challenges?
 Plenty of.
-Overcoming challenges - I'm not sure of.
-And so, challenges as an African woman or somebody of African background, I guess, you know, around just breaking perceptions and stereotypes really, and I guess facing discrimination in many ways, biases, and just really working to challenge people's unconscious biases that they'd have.
+Overcoming challenges, I'm not sure of.
+Challenges as an African woman or somebody of African background [include] breaking perceptions and stereotypes, facing discrimination in many ways, biases, and just really working to challenge people's unconscious biases that they'd have."

-So I as a youngster, yes.
+"As a youngster, yes.
 We were taken back quite often.
 Certainly not in my adult life.
 I haven't been back to Nigeria.
-And reason being there's a sense that everybody's around me now.
+And reason being there's a sense that everybody's around me now."

-And that was one of my earliest memories of Nigeria - just happiness, you know - and people just sense of, you know, community.
-People cared about you, you know, neighbours looked forward to you coming and so just random people that you probably didn't know but knew of you and that felt special.
+"One of my earliest memories of Nigeria [was] just happiness, you know - and just a sense of community.
+People cared about you, neighbours looked forward to you coming and just random people that you probably didn't know, but knew of you and that felt special."

-I think it was - it was certainly for me it was pretty easy.
-And I think my background as a mental health nurse really helped me in psychiatry as a psychotherapist rather.
+"My background as a mental health nurse really helped me in psychiatry – as a psychotherapist rather.
 And that's because certainly as a mental health nurse, I had a knowledge of of medical part of treating mental health problems.
-I also had the experience of of, you know, again, medication and acute presentations.
+I also had the experience of medication and acute presentations."